clicon/clixon/doc/DEVELOP.md

  */
 ```

-## Branching
-How to work in git (branching)
+## How to work in git

+Clixon uses semantic versioning (https://semver.org).

 Try to keep a single master branch always working.
 Currently testing is made using [Travis CI](https://travis-ci.org/clicon/clixon).

-However, releases are made periodically (ca every 3 months) which is more tested.
+However, releases are made periodically (ca every 1 month) which is more tested.

+A release branch can be made, eg release-4.0 where 4.0.0, 4.0.1 are tagged

 ## How the meta-configure stuff works
 ```